ravirajani/asciidoctor-html/README.md

 ```
 ## Configuration

-See docs/asciidoc/config.yml for an example of a configuration file.
+See the documentation's [config.yml](docs/asciidoc/config.yml) for an example of a configuration file.
-In a typical scenario, you would put this file in the same directory as your AsciiDoc
+In a typical scenario, you would put your configuration file in the same directory as your AsciiDoc
 sources.

 ## Basic Usage